Learning Sparse Interaction Graphs of Partially Detected Pedestrians for Trajectory Prediction: Method

-\textbf{Node Transformer Encoder.} Given the sparse interaction graph $\Tilde{G}^t$, the node features are spatially aggregated using an encoder inspired by Transformer-based Graph Convolution (TGConv)~\citep{yu2020spatio}.
-The main difference is that TGConv is equivalent as applying to Transformer a binary attention mask representing the connection of pedestrians, which is an all-one square matrix in previous work due to the assumptions of fully connected graph and fully observed pedestrians~\citep{yu2020spatio}.
-The Node Transformer Encoder in our case takes the weighted adjacency matrix $\Tilde{A}^{t}$ as the attention mask, which is a sparse and float matrix, and the inputs of source and target sequences\footnote{The word ``sequence'' follows the language of Transformer, but ``set'' may be a better word than ``sequence'' in the pedestrian context.} of Transformer are the representations of partially observed pedestrians $\Tilde{V}^t$.
-More details of TGConv and its variant used for Node Transformer Encoder are attached to the supplementary material.
+\textbf{Node Transformer Encoder.} Given the sparse interaction graph $\Tilde{G}^t$, the node features are spatially aggregated using an encoder inspired by Transformer-based Graph Convolution (TGConv)~\cite{yu2020spatio}.
+The Node Transformer Encoder in our case takes the weighted adjacency matrix $\Tilde{A}^{t}$ as the attention mask in TGConv, which is a sparse float matrix, and the inputs of source and target of Transformer are the representations of partially detected pedestrians $\Tilde{V}^t$.

-\textbf{Masked LSTM.} Pedestrian motion during observation period is sliced into a stack of interaction graphs $\left\{G^t\right\}^{t=1:T_{obs}}$, which are processed through the Edge Gumbel Selector and the Node Transformer Encoder to obtain spatially encoded node features $\left\{\hat{v}^t_i\right\}_{i=1:N}^{t=1:T_{obs}}$.
-Then the node features are sequentially fed into a Masked LSTM to propagate hidden features, which are used to predict pedestrian positions through a linear layer.
-The node masks $m_i^t$'s are set as one through prediction period for all pedestrians except for who disappear before or at $T_{obs}$, since they will never come back into the scene as assumed in Section \ref{sec:method-problem_formulation}.
-The recurrence is introduced by generating the Interaction Graph Representation at the next step with the predicted positions.
+\textbf{Masked LSTM.} Pedestrian motion during the observation period is sliced into a stack of interaction graphs $\left\{G^t\right\}^{t=1:T_{obs}}$, which are processed through the Edge Gumbel Selector and the Node Transformer Encoder to obtain spatially encoded node features $\left\{\hat{v}^t_i\right\}_{i=1:N}^{t=1:T_{obs}}$.
+The node features are sequentially fed into a Masked LSTM to propagate hidden features $h_i^{t}$, which are used to predict pedestrian positions through a linear layer.
+The node masks $m_i^t$'s are set as one through the prediction period for all pedestrians except for who disappear before or at $T_{obs}$, as we assume they will never come back into the scene.
+The recurrence is introduced by generating the interaction graph at the next step with the predicted positions.